Patrimonio Nacional

 Patrimonio Nacional organizes temporary exhibitions and concerts in the Royal sites.
 It also publishes catalogues of the Royal Collections, books on the Royal sites, facsimiles of some of the books held in the library of El Escorial and the Royal Library, visitors guides to the different sites as well as the official photographs of the King of Spain.
 It also publishes a quarterly magazine, Reales Sitios, about the art collections and cultural history of the Royal sites.

-The Royal Family has other palaces but these are not controlled by Patrimonio Nacional.
+The Royal Family has other palaces that are not controlled by Patrimonio Nacional.